filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     sudo make install
     ```

-1. Once the installation is finished, query the Lotus version to ensure everything installed successfully and for the correct network:
+1. Once the installation finishes, query the Lotus version to ensure everything is installed successfully and for the correct network:

     ```shell
     lotus --version